top of page

 2013-2015

-As a Research Associate and Fellow at Ujjivan Microfinance, a portfolio company of Lok Capital (an impact investing fund supported by the Rockefeller Foundation and World Bank), I managed multiple responsibilities across field operations, data analysis, and program development.
-I conducted customer visits across India to evaluate product effectiveness and service quality, while contributing to the design and market testing of innovative loan products tailored to small business needs.
-I developed Pan-India internal management reports for the Credit Department, translating complex operational and financial data into clear, actionable insights for leadership.
-Additionally, I designed and implemented survey instruments, conducted pilot surveys on social and political issues to assess impact and shifts in social norms, and analyzed the resulting data to inform product and program strategies.
-This experience honed my ability to learn quickly, manage multiple initiatives simultaneously, and produce rigorous, understandable reports.
+Led the creating of Management information systems reports, tracking loan repayment, at Ujjivan Microfinance, a portfolio company of Lok Capital (an impact investing fund supported by the Rockefeller Foundation and World Bank).
+I conducted customer visits across India to evaluate product effectiveness and service quality.
+I also designed and implemented survey instruments, conducted pilot surveys on social and political issues to assess impact and shifts in social norms, and analyzed the resulting data to inform product and program strategies.

 20230412_170143_edited_edited.jpg